 Research-Supported Methods to Engage Students

-Cooper, an award-winning researcher at Michigan State University with an MA and Ed.D from Harvard, examined the impact of three well-supported methods that teachers employ to increase student engagement.
-As you read about each, try to guess which practice had the greatest impact.
+Cooper, an award-winning researcher at Michigan State University, examined the impact of three well-supported strategies that teachers employ to increase student engagement.
+As you read each summary below, try to guess which practice had the greatest impact.

 Engagement Method #1: Lively Teaching

-Involves group work, games, and projects.
-The emphasis is on the students constructing knowledge, not on the teacher delivering it.
+This method involves group work, games, and projects.
 Think social and fun.
+The emphasis is on the students constructing knowledge, not on the teacher delivering content.

 Engagement Method #2: Academic Rigor

-The instructor creates cognitively demanding tasks and environments (called "academic press"), emphasizing that students will need to work hard.
+The instructor creates cognitively demanding tasks and environments—a culture called “academic press” (PDF)—and emphasizes that students will need to work hard.
 The teacher also shows passionate investment in the content.
-According to research that Cooper cites, students' perception of challenge is a strong predictor of achievement gains.

 Engagement Method #3: Connective Instruction

-In connective instruction, the teacher helps students make personal connections to the class, content, and learning.
+The teacher helps students make personal connections to the class, content, and learning.
 The power of connective instruction comes from the instructor helping students see the curriculum as critical to their current lives, their future, and their culture.
-Additionally, six instructor behaviors play into creating high quality relationships where, according to Andrew Martin, students "actually internalize the beliefs valued by significant others."
+Additionally, six instructor behaviors play into creating high-quality relationships where, according to Andrew Martin, students “actually internalize the beliefs valued by significant others.”

-- Concern for students' well-being: demonstrating knowledge of students' lives.
+- Showing concern for students’ well-being: demonstrating knowledge of students’ lives

-- Providing affirmation: telling students they are capable of doing well; using praise, written feedback, and opportunities for success.
+- Providing affirmation: telling students they are capable of doing well and using praise, written feedback, and opportunities for success

-Although lively teaching and academic rigor independently and collectively increase engagement, the single biggest effect, according to Cooper's study, resulted from connective instruction of a magnitude seven times that of the other two well-established practices.
+Although lively teaching and academic rigor independently and collectively increase engagement, the single biggest effect, according to Cooper’s study, resulted from connective instruction—it was seven times as effective as the other two well-established practices.
 Why?
-Because of kids' desperate longing for high-quality relationships.
-When a teacher fulfills that desire, students' achievement behaviors and intellectual functioning soars (PDF, 380KB).
+Because of kids’ desperate longing for high-quality relationships.
+When a teacher fulfills that desire, students’ achievement behaviors (PDF) and intellectual functioning soar.

-For all teachers, regardless of subject or grade level, intensive effort to connect with learners is nonnegotiable -- if you want them engaged.
+For all teachers, regardless of subject or grade level, intensive effort to connect with learners is a nonnegotiable prerequisite for engagement.